 Upon approval of the I-130 Form, your relatives will be summoned for an interview at their local U.S. consulate or embassy.

 The family-based Green Card processing time usually takes from 5 to 12 months after filing your petition.
 The waiting time significantly varies based on the type of relationship between you and your relatives.

 The immigration department may issue an RFE (Request for Evidence) before approving your petition.
 You can follow the status of your application online on the USCIS website.

 Each family-based Green Card tier is processed individually and at a separate time.
 While they wait for their response, your relatives can travel to and from the U.S.

 However, they cannot apply for other non-immigrant visas.
 The pending Form I-130 implies their immigrant intent.

 If your I-130 Petition is denied, the USCIS will issue a Notice of Action to reject or delay your request.
-To avoid this undesirable outcome, you must seek the guidance of an expert.
+To avoid this undesirable outcome, you should seek the guidance of an expert immigration attorney.

 At IAS, we can make your family-based Green Card application process less stressful for you and your family.